Family Resources Hope begins at Decision Point Center

 Family Information For Arizona Treatment

-At Decision Point our goal is to help everyone who comes to us for treatment to develop the kind of self-awareness that enables them to discover their strengths, and to become the healthy, loving and sober people they aspire to be.
+At Decision Point our goal is to help everyone who comes to us for treatment develop the kind of self-awareness that enables them to discover their strengths, and become the healthy, loving and sober people they aspire to be.
 This process begins with recognizing that addiction is a disease, not a personal or moral failure.
 It continues with understanding the role trauma and co-occurring mental health disorders play in addiction.
 Because addiction affects all aspects of life, our treatment program is holistic and comprehensive.
-It includes a variety of therapy and psychoeducational groups, individual therapy, trauma treatment, recreation and adventure activities, and career counseling.
+It includes a variety of therapy and psychoeducational groups, individual therapy, trauma treatment, Career and Financial Development, and active recovery activities.
 Experience has demonstrated that this approach is effective in achieving long lasting recovery.

 Information for loved ones: